numpy/numpy.org/NA-overview.rst

 Should ignored values propagate?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Mark** likes the way the "missing value" semantics are clear and
+**Mark** likes the way the NA semantics are clear and
 internally consistent - 'this data is Not Available' tells you
 everything you need to know to work out how they should behave in any
 particular situation, whether that be binary ufuncs, reductions,
 whatever.
 When he says "NA semantics", this is what he's talking
 about.

 (And this is why we've avoided using the term "NA" above -
 we're trying to avoid confusion between terms like "missing" that
 refer to use cases, and terms like "NA" referring to API semantics.)
+NATHANIEL: I've (Mark has) changed all this above to NA, because the
+way of using "missing" and "ignored" was confusing to me and seemed to bake in
+a view of missing data that doesn't coincide with the way I think.
+Probably we need to skype call to work out how we can simultaneously
+communicate both our ways of thinking about this!

 Therefore, he thinks that this should be the default semantics
 globally, whether the underlying implementation is bit-pattern-based
 or mask-based, and "ignoring" values should always require an explicit